Therapy Assessment

 Step 6: Conduct a risk assessment

-Ensure the template includes a section for assessing any potential risks, such persistent problems such as self-harm or harm to others.
+Ensure the template includes a section for assessing any potential risks, such as persistent problems such as self-harm or harm to others.
 This is a critical component of the assessment process, ensuring that any immediate safety concerns are identified and addressed promptly.

 Step 7: Plan for therapy

 Finally, use the insights gathered through the template to outline a preliminary plan for therapy.
 This might include identifying therapeutic goals, potential interventions, and any further assessments or referrals that may be necessary.
-This plan will serve as a starting point for the therapeutic process, to be refined as therapy progresses.
+This plan will serve as a starting point for the therapeutic process, which will be refined as therapy progresses.

-Therapy Assessment tools
+Therapy Assessment components

 How is Therapy Assessment different from other psychological assessments?